All GLP-1 medications from licensed 503A pharmacies Browse Products

 Pancreatitis<1%<1%Similar

 One important caveat: these numbers come from separate trials with different patient populations, so direct comparison has limitations.
-However, the consistent pattern of lower GI side effects with tirzepatide has been noted across multiple analyses.
+But the consistent pattern of lower GI side effects with tirzepatide has been noted across multiple analyses.
 For patients who are particularly sensitive to nausea, Zepbound may be the more tolerable option.

 For a full breakdown of Wegovy's side effect profile, see our Wegovy side effects guide.